jwulf/camunda-minecraft-plugin/README.md

 The plugin has a single delegate method for task execution.
 The executor uses a field injection named `delegate` from a service task.

 It uses the value of this field to look up a JavaScript handler in a map.

+Any .bpmn and .js files in `plugins/CamundaPlugin` will be loaded.
+Take a look at the files in [test-data](test-data) for the format of the .js file.

 Register the handlers using the `registerHandler(name, code)` method.
 See the example below.